How We Operate

 Court of Last Resort

-The Labour Court investigates disputes by requiring the parties to a dispute to provide it with written submissions of their positions in relation to the dispute, and, subsequently, by holding hearings which both parties attend.
-The hearings are usually held in public, unless one of the parties requests a private hearing.
-All appeals under employment appeal enactments are conducted in public subject to the right of the Court to conduct part of the hearing in private in exceptional circumstances.
+Parties who are referred, or who make an appeal, to the Labour Court will be asked to attend a hearing where the details of their dispute are considered.
+The parties are each asked to make submissions setting out their position on the matter in dispute.
+Hearings are usually held in public, unless one of the parties requests a private hearing.
+All appeals under employment appeal enactments are conducted in public, subject to the right of the Court to conduct part of the hearing in private in exceptional circumstances.

 In most cases the Labour Court deals with disputes which are referred to it (the ways in which a dispute can be referred to the Court are described below); occasionally though, the Labour Court will intervene in an industrial relations dispute and invite the parties to come before it.

-Referral methods (6): ways in which a case can be referred to the Labour Court:
+There are six ways in which a case can be referred to the Labour Court.
+These referral methods are:

 Administrative Structure of the Labour Court